jzhobes/MessageHub/README.md

 ./start.sh
 ```

+- **To Stop**: Press `Ctrl+C` in your terminal to shut down the server.
-*Note: The first run includes an automated production build; subsequent starts are significantly faster.*
+- _Note: The first run includes an automated production build; subsequent starts are significantly faster._

 ---